 CAST (Cornubian Arts and Science Trust) have recently been successful in securing a grant of £500k from Arts Council England to enable them to undertake renovations at their premises in the Passmore Edwards school buildings in Helston.
 CAST already runs a thriving artists’ studio complex on the site.

 CAST were also awarded a sought-after Arts Council Ambition for Excellence award of a further £500k in 2016 for Groundwork.
-This is a three-year project that will bring outstanding international art and artists to Cornwall, supporting creative education for young people and offering work experience opportunities.
-The project culminates in a festival year during 2018.
+This three-year project has brought outstanding international art and artists to Cornwall, supporting creative education for young people and offering work experience opportunities.
+The varied programme has included artists such as Steve McQueen, Tacita Dean and Rosemary Lee.
+The project is culminating in a season of exhibitions and events completing September 2018.

 King Edward Mine